 1. Insulate The Ducts With Liners

-Insulating the ducts with liners is a great way to add insulation which actually makes the system more efficient as well as keep the ducts quieter.
+Insulating the ducts with liners is a great way to add insulation which actually makes the system more efficient as well as keeps the ducts quieter.
 You don’t even need to do anything expensive, using heat-proof foam covered with fabric is an easy way to do this.

 2. Adding Soundproofing Wrap

 If you don’t want to do anything invasive, a simple and quick option is to wrap the pipes and air ducts.
-Pipes around your home can be a significant source of noise.
+Pipes around your home can be a significant source of the noise.
 You can even wrap heating and cooling ducts.
 For example, the BXI – Soundproofing Sheetis a great option that is highly heat resistant.

 3. Cover Unused Vents

 If your home theater room does not need constant heating or cooling, you can install a magnetic vent cover over the air vent.